 Penny Zimmerman, LCSW, LCSW-C, LISW-S, holds a Master of Social Work from The Ohio State University and a Bachelor of Psychology from Ohio University.
 Penny has over 20 years of experience providing clinical and supportive services to children, adolescents, adults, couples, and birth, foster, kinship, and adoptive families.
 In addition to being an Adoption Competent Therapist, Penny’s clinical specialties include attachment, loss and grief, trauma/PTSD, the neurobiology of human development and trauma, and the therapeutic application of sensory techniques.
 Penny has completed extensive training in client-centered play therapy, Dyadic Developmental Psychotherapy, narrative therapy, relaxation and regulation techniques, Theraplay, TF-CBT, and therapeutic and attachment-focused parenting.
 Penny brings a client-centered, holistic, creative, and supportive approach to her work.

-Penny shares some guidance to adoptive parents:
+Penny was spotlighted in C.A.S.E.’s Enewsletter.
+Below, she shares some guidance for adoptive parents:

 Q. “Penny, What is one fundamental piece of advice you can provide for adoptive parents?”